 Ammoudi beach.
 Photo by Olaf Tausch.

-is the largest Greek island at 260 km long x 60 kms wide (162 x 37 miles) and arguably the most interesting, though nearby Santorini is also in the running.
+is the largest Greek island at 260 km long by 60 kms wide (162 x 37 miles) and arguably the most interesting, though nearby Santorini is also in the running.
 So holidays in Crete are not necessarily just about sand, sea and sunshine, there's a fascinating, deeply ingrained culture and long, dramatic history attached to the island.
+But if the visit also involves beach time then Crete is a winner there too as it has the longest beach season of all the Greek islands, due to its extreme south Mediterranean latitude.

 The remains of the once magnificent Palace of Knossos, North Entrance.
 Photo by Lapplaender.